 It depends entirely on your country.

-In the US, for example, you should get an international driving permit (IDP) and take it with you together with your US license.
-This is issued just by two organizations, the Automobile Association of America (AAA) and the American Automobile Touring Alliance (AATA) for a price of 20$.
+In the US, for example, you should get an international driving permit (IDP) and take it with you, along with your US license.
+This document is issued by just two organizations, the Automobile Association of America (AAA) and the American Automobile Touring Alliance (AATA) for a price of $20.

-The process is very straightforward, and it can be issued immediately at any of the AAA branches or by mail taking 10-15 business days from both organizations.
+The process is very straightforward, and it can be issued immediately at any of the AAA branches or by mail, which takes 10-15 business days with both organizations.

 For other countries, you should check the process you must follow with the Department of Transportation of your country.

 Driving in Bali can be chaotic.
 The Balinese don’t usually use turn signals or rear-view mirrors.
 The law of the strongest is what prevails on the road.

 Tellingly, there are fewer accidents in Bali than one would imagine.

 Which side do they drive on in Bali?